Academic Policies

 Petitions

 Any student seeking an exception to the academic standards may petition the College of Pharmacy Scholastic Standing and Petitions Committee.
-Students have 3 business days from the date they receive written notification of their deficiency, suspension, or dismissal to notify the Associate Dean for Student Affairs and Diversity, who will serve as liaison and provide all documents to the Chair of the committee, of their intent to petition.
+Students have 3 business days from the date they receive written notification of their deficiency, suspension, or dismissal to notify the Associate Dean for Student Affairs, who will serve as liaison and provide all documents to the Chair of the committee, of their intent to petition.
 A petition may be approved or denied by the Scholastic Standing and Petitions Committee based on the merits of the individual situation.
 The petition process will be handled through the College of Pharmacy Scholastic Standing and Petitions Committee.

 Students desiring to take a course as remediation during a summer term must petition the College of Pharmacy Scholastic Standing and Petitions Committee for permission to take the remedial summer course if it is offered.